huxaiphaer/JaleelScrapperApp/README.md

 #### Installation.

 1 .
-Ensure that you are having Android studio, then clone the project with the following command :
+Clone the project with the following command :

 ```
    $  git clone git@github.com:huxaiphaer/JaleelScrapperApp.git
 ```

-2. After cloning the repository,then install **Mysql** and create a Database called `flights_db`.
+2 .
+After cloning the repository,then install **Mysql** and create a Database called `flights_db`.

-3. Create a `.env` file in this `JaleelScrapperApp/jaleelscrapper/` directory, and add the following `VARIABLES` :
+3 .
+Create a `.env` file in this `JaleelScrapperApp/jaleelscrapper/` directory, and add the following `VARIABLES` :

 ```
 HOST= YOUR_HOST_NAME